lorinczszabolcs/foodbot/README.md

 [Link to introduction video.](https://www.youtube.com/watch?v=e8WGjevAiwI)

 # Introduction
-The main idea behind our project is to provide the recommendation power of Aito in a quick, interactive, clear and accessible format to teams who wish to have a fun and easy way of deciding about where to eat next time.
+The main idea behind our project is to provide the recommendation power of [Aito.ai](https://aito.ai/) in a quick, interactive, clear and accessible format to teams who wish to have a fun and easy way of deciding about where to eat next time.
 Let us talk you through the main steps of how our idea would work in practice:

 # How it works?